This tutorial explains how to grant full disk access for Bitdefender Antivirus for Mac in macOS Mojave, Catalina, Big Sur, Monterey, and Ventura.

 Select Bitdefender, then click the (−) minus sign at the bottom of the Full Disk Access list to remove this entry.

 ⓘ Note: If you just toggle Bitdefender to the off position (gray switch) and then back to on (blue switch), the issue still occurs.

-5. Drag & drop the file named BDLdaemon from the Finder window to the Full Disk Access window.
+After deleting Bitdefender from the list, drag & drop the icon from the instructions window to the Full Disk Access window, as shown below.

 - Press the (+) plus sign at the bottom of the Full Disk Access window.